dylan-k/bestrew/README.md

 ## Changelog

+v 0.6 changelog:
+- added ability to store local filepaths to describe the file(s) that were submitted

 v 0.5 changelog:
 - fixed a glitch related to portability to Windows
-- added "sub_filedata" field to store BLOB data, similar to original Writer's Database
 - created "bestrew" project @ github for hosting and version control

 v 0.4 changelog: